Admission Updates

 • Plan ahead for lateral entry into B.E. if you want to continue education

-What to Do After 12th Science: A Quick Preview
+Optional Preview: What to Do After 12th Science Later

 Since many students reading this guide will eventually face this question, here's a brief overview of what to do after 12th Science: